FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: FFNeRV

 \textbf{Frame aggregation.} Figure \ref{fig_agg} illustrates the aggregation process for the final frame construction.
 The predicted flow maps warp neighboring independent frames.
 Then, we use the weighted sum of the warped frames to get the aggregated frame.
 More formally, the aggregated frame $\overline{A}(t)$ is written as, \begin{small}

 \end{small} where $\circ$ denotes element-wise product and $\mathsf{exp}$ represents element-wise exponential function.
-We first transform an independent frame with the flow maps using bilinear warping.
+We first transform nearby independent frames with the flow maps using bilinear warping.
 Then, we apply the softmax function to the weights so that they add up to one for each pixel, and these normalized weights are multiplied with warped frames.
-The final aggregated frame is the weighted sum of warped frames.
+The aggregated frame is the weighted sum of warped frames.

-In order to enhance the reconstruction quality, we use the final aggregated frame to add details to the independent frame at time $t$.
+In order to enhance the reconstruction quality, we use the aggregated frame to add details to the independent frame at time $t$.
 To this end, we used additional weights $w_A$ and $w_I$ generated by the convolutional decoder.
 Similar to frame aggregation weights (Eq.~\ref{eq:agg}), we normalize these two weights ($w_A$, $w_I$) to sum up to one for every pixel.
 Thus, the final aggregated frame is defined as follows.

 Although standard codecs additionally encode residual parts that are not compensated by reference frames due to a variety of factors (e.g., varied objects/viewpoint or occlusion), FFNeRV does not generate or store residual maps.
 We empirically found that the convolution blocks suffer from poor reconstruction quality in non-smooth and noisy residual maps, which results in the final performance degradation.
 Instead, our approach fills the residual parts from the current independent frame, enabled by the frame aggregation.
 In other words, the independent frame not only contributes to being referenced by neighboring frames but also provides residual terms for the current final frame.